matter-labs/zksync-web-era-docs/docs/tools/hardhat/hardhat-zksync-vyper.md

 ```
 :::

-### 4. Deploy Your Contract
+### 4. Deploy the contract

-To deploy the `Greeter.vy` contract, initially update the `use-greeter.ts` script, supplied by the CLI in the `deploy/` directory.
+First update the `use-greeter.ts` script, supplied by the CLI in the `deploy/` directory.

 Alter this line:
 ```
 // Load contract artifact.
-Ensure to compile first! import * as ContractArtifact from "../artifacts-zk/contracts/Greeter.Sol/Greeter.json";
+Ensure to compile first! import * as ContractArtifact from "../artifacts-zk/contracts/Greeter.sol/Greeter.json";
 ```

 To aim at our Vyper contract: